 Potty training (litter box training) & crate training

 Problem prevention protocols that address resource guarding, separation anxiety, biting and jumping

 Puppies go through an imprinting period starting at birth and lasting until 16 weeks of age.
 They will learn more in that period of time than they do in the rest of their life combined.
 We as breeders have more opportunities to make a dramatic impact on a puppy’s ultimate personality than anyone else ever will.
 By the time the puppy goes to his new home, much of that opportunity has already been lost.

 We start teaching our Lab puppies the foundation for learning by using positive reinforcement with food as a reward.
 This training begins when the puppy is able to start taking food out of our hands, usually around five to six weeks old.
 Before your puppy goes home between eight to ten weeks old, we will have already introduced them to leash walking, luring into the different static commands (sit, down & stand), recall, basic manners (primarily not jumping and decreasing puppy mouthing/biting), crate training and will have begun the process of teaching their name (if we were given a call name ahead of time).

-In addition to the extensive work we do with the Puppy Culture protocols, we also focus on getting our pups outside to explore the ponds, fields, and woods that our property has to offer.
-Our breeding and training facility sits on a family owned 100-acre horse farm with miles of trails through the woods, two ponds, and several hay fields for exercising their bodies and minds.
-For our winter litters, we limit outdoor exposure to short periods of time when the weather permits us to safely do so.
+In addition to the extensive work we do with the Puppy Culture and Avidog protocols, we also focus on getting our pups outside to explore the fields and woods that our property has to offer.
+Our breeding and training facility sits on our 32-acre farm with several open fields for exercising their bodies and minds.

 Litter Box Training